-GTC of tolingo GmbH, represented by Managing Director Jens Völkel and John Waack, Winterstraße 2, 22765 Hamburg, Germany, Amtsgericht Hamburg (Hamburg District Court), HRB 102250, Sales Tax ID: DE 814889279 (subsequently referred to as “tolingo”)
+of tolingo GmbH, represented by Jens Völkel, Winterstraße 2, D-22765 Hamburg, District Court of Hamburg, HRB 102250, VAT ID: DE 814889279 (hereinafter referred to as “tolingo”).

-(2)With his/her application, the translator confirms that all his/her entered details are accurate, complete and truthful and undertakes to keep the information provided up to date.
-If such information is found to be false, incorrect or out of date, tolingo may block or discontinue the translator’s access to tolingo’s services at any time.
+(2)With his/her application, the vendor confirms that all his/her entered details are accurate, complete and truthful.
+The vendor undertakes to keep the information provided in his/her registration form up to date.
+If such information is found to be false, incorrect or out of date, tolingo may block or discontinue the vendor’s access to tolingo’s services.

 (3) tolingo is also entitled to grant and/or transfer the above usage rights to third parties.

 (4) The vendor waives his/her right to be designated and/or named as the author.

 (5) Information that the vendor receives from a customer or from tolingo in connection with a service that has been provided shall be treated as strictly confidential.
 Documents, reference texts and information may at no time be passed on without the express consent of tolingo.
 Any violation of these guidelines shall lead to the vendor being immediately excluded from further use of tolingo’s services and may even result in legal proceedings.

 To safeguard a professional relationship, contractors are prohibited from contacting tolingo’s clients.